-To be eligible to participate in the HRA, you must be eligible for and enrolled as an employee in the Group Health Plan.
+To be eligible to participate in the HRA (a "Participant"), you must be eligible for and enrolled as an employee in the Group Health Plan.
 If your Employer has multiple major medical insurance coverage options, then you will be automatically enrolled in the HRA if you select one of those options that is offered by your Employer in conjunction with the HRA.
-If your Employer offers any major medical insurance coverage options that are not eligible for the HRA, you will not be eligible to participate in the HRA if you choose one of those options.
+If your Employer offers any major medical insurance coverage options that are not offered in conjunction with the HRA, you will not be eligible to participate in the HRA if you choose one of those options.
 If you do not wish to be enrolled in the HRA, you may affirmatively waive coverage under the HRA on forms provided by your Employer.

-To receive reimbursement of medical expenses from the HRA, you must first register with Garner by accessing the Garner app or website and agreeing to Garner Health's Terms of Service and Privacy Policy.
-Until you register with Garner, medical expenses that you incur will not be eligible for reimbursement.
-This is because the HRA is designed to reimburse cost-sharing obligations that you incur only from healthcare providers that have been recommended to you using the Garner website, smartphone app, or concierge services (the "Garner Services").
+To receive reimbursement from the HRA for Out-of-Pocket Medical Expenses, you must first create an account with Garner by accessing the Garner app or website and agreeing to Garner Health's Terms of Service and Privacy Policy.
+Only Out-of-Pocket Medical Expenses that you incur after creating an account with Garner may qualify for reimbursement, subject to the additional requirements outlined below.
+Any costs or expenses that you incur before creating a verified account will remain ineligible for reimbursement.
+This is because the HRA is designed to reimburse Out-of-Pocket Medical Expenses that you incur only from health care providers that you find using the Garner website, smartphone app, or concierge services (the "Garner Services").

-If you have family coverage under the Group Health Plan, each of your covered dependents (including your spouse) that are age 18 years or older must also register with Garner in order to submit expenses for reimbursement under this HRA.
+If you have family coverage under the Group Health Plan, each of your covered dependents (including your spouse) that are age 18 years or older must also create an account with Garner in order to submit Out-of-Pocket Medical Expenses for reimbursement under this HRA.
+Your covered dependents may not be able to create an account with Garner until you have already done so.